-Run This Town will have its world premiere on March 9 at Stateside Theatre, Austin, Texas, as part of the “Narrative Spotlight” screenings of the South by Southwest Film Festival.
-Please watch this space and damian-lewis.com for updates and join us in taking a first look at the movie!
+Run This Town had its world premiere in March at Stateside Theatre, Austin, Texas, as part of the “Narrative Spotlight” screenings of the South by Southwest Film Festival.
+And the movie is now having its West Coast premiere at the Napa Valley Film Festival on November 13 as part of the narrative competition.
+Please watch this space and damian-lewis.com for updates about general release and join us today in taking a first look at the movie!

 Rob Ford was no ordinary mayor.
 He was regularly involved in controversy from 2010 to 2014 as he ran the city of Toronto.
 Ford was, in particular, repeatedly videotaped and photographed while intoxicated in public, culminating in his being recorded smoking crack cocaine as reported by the Kevin Donovan and Robyn Doolittle of the Toronto Star.
 The Star won the Michener Award, one of the highest distinctions in Canadian journalism, for investigative journalism.

 “The Toronto Star exposed Ford’s public drunkenness, boorish behavior, abuses of his office, and existence of a video of him smoking crack cocaine accompanied by members of drug gang.
 The Star did not waver as the mayor countered every story with vehement denials and attacks.”

 And the police investigation the scandal triggered resulted in Ford losing most of his mayoral powers in a quite undignified way.

 Now, while it was not surprising to find out Damian Lewis, who was born to bring massively flawed characters to life on screen, was cast to play this “flashy, unpredictable politician with no filter” the casting was surprising since Damian Lewis and Rob Ford are not exactly long lost twins… And it really took time for us to lift our jaws up from the floor when we saw pictures of Damian arriving on set…